- decontamination agent

 MECHANISM OF ACTION

-- absorbing molecules of drug on its surface -> inhibiting their absorption by as much as 50% -> excretion in faeces
+- adsorbs molecules of drug on its surface, which inhibits their absorption by as much as 50% and leads to their excretion in faeces

-- then concentrated with zinc chloride solution -> washed off with dilute acid & water -> exposed to steam or CO2 at 600-700 C -> forms an internal maze of pores.
+- then concentrated with zinc chloride solution, washed off with dilute acid & water, and exposed to steam or CO2 at 600-700 C that forms an internal maze of pores.

 - 50g in 100mL

-- give if toxic agent is still within the GI tract (within 1 hour) and potential benefits out weigh risks.
+- give if toxic agent is still within the gastrointestinal tract (e.g. within 1 hour) and potential benefits out weigh risks.

 - pulmonary aspiration